siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 $$

 Thus $d(U,V)$ is not an extra number placed beside addition.
-It is the interaction term exposed by expanding the square of the joined inner states.
+It is the interaction term exposed by expanding the square of the added inner states.

 ## Basic Laws

-For fully aligned joining in a commutative and associative inner-state setting, addition has the familiar laws:
+For fully aligned addition in a commutative and associative inner-state setting, addition has the familiar laws:

 $$